electron/rfcs/text/0000-corner-smoothing.md

 ### Alternative: Web Standards

-There are existing proposals for similar features in some CSS standards:
+There are existing proposals in the same or similar problem spaces for some CSS standards:

 * [CSS Borders Level 4 Issue](https://github.com/w3c/csswg-drafts/issues/10653)
 * [CSS Backgrounds Level 4 Issue](https://github.com/w3c/csswg-drafts/issues/6296)
 * [CSS Shapes Level 2 Issue](https://github.com/w3c/csswg-drafts/issues/10993)

 Development on these standards moves slowly and their scopes extend far beyond just smooth round corners.
+These standards may never reach completion, or may not support smooth round corners in their completed form.
+Their chosen solutions for smooth round corners may not be compatible with macOS's design language, an important use case of this feature for our developers, as their priorities are not exactly the same as ours.

+To be clear, this feature is not intended to be standardized as it is designed now.
+Instead, the intent is to satisfy one very specific need of developers at present.
+If we were to pursue the standardization route, we would have to fudamentally rethink our appraoch.

 <!--
 - Why is this design the best in the space of possible designs?